![]() |

 the $300 billion we spend on meat and hunting, and the tens of billions

-devoted to removing or eradicating animals Yet
+devoted to removing or eradicating animals we

 how our animal urges express themselves is a strongly cultural and